 Professional License Impact

-Certain professions, such as lawyers, doctors, and financial advisors, require individuals to maintain sound economic standing.
+For example, doctors, lawyers, and financial advisors require individuals to maintain sound economic standing.
 Bankruptcy could affect your ability to obtain or retain professional licenses or employment status.

-Consult with an experienced bankruptcy attorney who can guide you through the process and help you understand the potential impact on assets, employment, and other factors.
+Partner with an experienced bankruptcy attorney who can manage your filing process and help you understand the potential impact on assets, employment, and other factors.

 Filing Bankruptcy in Georgia Requires Co-signer Responsibilities

 If you are co-filing for bankruptcy in Georgia with a spouse or someone else, your co-signer could be affected.
-A co-signer has agreed to be responsible for a debt if the primary borrower fails to make payments.
+A co-signer has agreed to take ownership of a debt if the primary borrower does not make payments.

 Bankruptcy co-signer debt liability can vary depending on the type of bankruptcy filed.